Luthersville, GA Demographics

 A map of Luthersville's Population by Race

-Of the 675 places in Georgia, Luthersville is the 400th most populous.
+Luthersville is ranked the 385th most populous place in Georgia, out of 675 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Luthersville was ranked the 400th most populous place in the 2020 Census.

 Luthersville's White Population